Ramprasad-Group/PromptDataExtraction/README.md

 This package requires a PostgreSQL server to store and manage literature extracted data.

-The MaterialsBERT model should be downloaded from huggingfacehub and the path to the model should be updated in the settings.
+The MaterialsBERT model should be downloaded from the Huggingface Hub and the path to the model should be updated in the settings.

 ## Usage